Nigel Farage's Brexit Party in the lead in EU election in Britain

-SOUTHAMPTON, England (Reuters) - Nigel Farage’s Brexit Party was set to storm to victory in a European election, riding a wave of anger at the failure of Prime Minister Theresa May to take Britain out of the European Union, early results showed.
+SOUTHAMPTON, England, May 26 (Reuters) - Nigel Farage’s Brexit Party was set to storm to victory in a European election, riding a wave of anger at the failure of Prime Minister Theresa May to take Britain out of the European Union, early results showed.

 Britain’s two main parties, May’s Conservatives and the opposition Labour Party, did badly while smaller pro-EU parties did well: the Liberal Democrats were in second place, according to a BBC projection.